TOAST-DOCS/Gamebase/en/unity-etc.md

 #### Intergrated Country Code

-* USIM, 기기 언어 설정의 순서로 국가 코드를 확인하여 리턴합니다.
+* Verifies and returns the country code in the order of the language settings in the USIM.
-* GetCountryCode API는 다음 순서로 동작합니다.
+* GetCountryCode API operates in the following order:
-	1. USIM에 기록된 국가 코드를 확인하고, 값이 존재한다면 추가적인 체크 없이 그대로 리턴합니다.
+	1. Checks the country code written in the USIM.
+If a value exists, returns the value without any separate verification.
-	2. USIM 국가 코드가 빈 값이라면 단말기 국가 코드를 확인하고, 값이 존재한다면 추가적인 체크 없이 그대로 리턴합니다.
+	2. If the country code in the USIM is empty, checks the country code of the device.
+If a value exists, returns the value without any separate verification.
-	3. USIM, 단말기 국가 코드가 모두 빈 값이라면 'ZZ' 를 리턴합니다.
+	3. 'ZZ' is returned when the country code values of USIM and device are empty.

 ![observer](http://static.toastoven.net/prod_gamebase/DevelopersGuide/get_country_code_001_1.14.0.png)

-> [참고]
+> [Note]
 >
-> Editor on Windows, Standalone on Windows인 경우에는 [CultureInfo](https://docs.microsoft.com/en-us/dotnet/api/system.globalization.cultureinfo?view=netframework-4.7.2)를 참고하여 국가 코드를 리턴합니다.
+> In case of Editor on Windows or Standalone on Windows, the country code is returned based on the [CultureInfo](https://docs.microsoft.com/en-us/dotnet/api/system.globalization.cultureinfo?view=netframework-4.7.2).
 >
-> Editor on Mac, WebGL은 [Application.systemLanguage](https://docs.unity3d.com/ScriptReference/SystemLanguage.html) 값을 참고하여 국가 코드를 리턴합니다.<br/>예를 들어,Application.systemLanguage == SystemLanguage.Korean인 경우에는 'KR'을 리턴합니다.
+> In case of Editor on Mac or WebGL, the country code is returned based on the [Application.systemLanguage](https://docs.unity3d.com/ScriptReference/SystemLanguage.html) value.<br/>For example, when Application.systemLanguage == SystemLanguage.Korean, 'KR' is returned.